From the founder of Slow Living LDN.

 Cottagecore embraces the values of slow living in many ways.
 More generally, it encourages those who follow the trend to slow down and enjoy quiet, screen-free moments to pursue creative hobbies or activities that bring you purpose outside of work.
 It’s about living mindfully, feeling fulfilled and taking time for self-care.

 Much like slow living, it also encourages you to reconnect with nature and the earth, both for your own joy and to recognise your environmental impact.
 It often highlights a ‘make do and mend’ mindset, rejecting consumerism and harking back to years gone by when fixing something would have been a priority (or the only option), rather than buying a replacement.
-Like slow gardening and the slow food movement, there’s also an emphasis on growing your own and eating with the seasons.
+Like slow gardening, slow flowers and the slow food movement, there’s also an emphasis on growing your own and eating with the seasons.

 While I believe that there is no single slow living interiors aesthetic, the cottagecore visuals are very much defined.
 A criticism may be that cottagecore is quite far removed from the reality of owning a cottage or older property (spots of damp, woodlice and extremely low ceilings are all part of the cottage character), or the sheer hard work involved in self-sufficient living.
 It is a romanticised concept and shouldn’t be viewed as a true to life reenactment of the past when cottage living was not an ideal but a necessity.